 Marcel Duchamp, the everyday object modern art artist

 A French painter, sculptor, and writer, Duchamp impacted heavily in many areas of modern art, including conceptual art, dadaism, cubism, and work with plastics; where his contribution is considered the equal of Picasso and Matisse.
 In his youth he played with post-impressionist styles, and so fell into cubism, seeking to add movement and transition to it to represent the fourth element of time.

 He came to reject painterly expression for the technical, finding beauty in everyday objects and producing his famous urinal sculpture as part of the Dada movement.
 He would go on to create futurist pieces on glass, kinetic optical illusion sculptures, collaborations with surrealists, art installations and a remarkable tableau piece as his final artwork, after disappearing from the art world for years to play chess.

 Paul Cézanne, the father of us all

-Widely credited with forming the bridge between Impressionism and Cubism, he used simple, short brushstrokes and planes of colour to build up a complex whole which reached beyond the Impressionists, marrying their approaches to a more natural flow of colour and form with more classical compositions and structures.
+Widely credited with forming the bridge between impressionism and cubism, Cezanne used simple, short brushstrokes and planes of colour to build up a complex whole which reached beyond the impressionists.
+His original artworks married their approaches to a more natural flow of colour and form with more classical compositions and structures.

-He often worked with thick daubs of layered paint, applied with a pallet knife, and much later joked that it took him 20 years to realise painting was not sculpture; and architectural influence remained in his forms and compositions, which often drew on simple geometric shapes and only became more systematic and ordered as he grew older.
-Referred to by other Modern Art artists like Picasso and Matisse as “the father of us all”, who influenced Fauvism, Expressionism, Cubism, and a long list of the masters of each.
+He often worked with thick daubs of layered paint applied with a pallet knife, and joked that it took him 20 years to realise painting was not sculpture.
+Architectural influence remained in his forms and compositions which often drew on simple geometric shapes, only becoming more systematic and ordered as he grew older.
+Referred to by other modern artists like Picasso and Matisse as “the father of us all”, who influenced Fauvism, Expressionism, Cubism, and a long list of the masters of each.